labodj/node-red-contrib-lsh-logic/README.md

 ### Inputs

-The node subscribes to two main types of MQTT topics.
-The base paths for these topics are configured in the node's settings.
+The node automatically determines which topics to listen to based on your `system-config.json`.
+You simply connect its "Configuration" output to an `mqtt-in` node to complete the setup.
+It primarily processes:

 1. **LSH Protocol Topics**:
     - `<lshBasePath>/<device-name>/conf`: For receiving a device's static configuration (actuator IDs, button IDs).